Engoo Blog Language Tips

 • The average cost of college tuition in the US is around 35 grand a year.

-This expression is believed to have started with American mobs in the 1900s.
-These illegal groups were always moving around “grand” amounts of money and needed code words to refer to them.
-Funnily, their code word has since become a common slang expression around the English-speaking world!
+This expression is believed to have started with American crime organizations in the 1900s.
+These illegal groups were always moving around “grand,” or large, amounts of money and needed code words to refer to them.
+Ironically, their code word eventually became a common slang expression around the English-speaking world!